-Sorority Fundraising Ideas
+The Best Sorority Fundraising Ideas

 Yoga or Health & Fitness Workshops

-Consider having your sorority host self-defense classes or yoga workshops to pass along safety skills and nurture the body, mind and soul.
-Partner with local instructors to offer various classes for fellow female students, teachers and parents throughout the week.
+Consider having your sorority host self-defense classes or yoga workshops to pass along safety skills and nurture the body, mind, and soul.
+Partner with local instructors to offer various classes for fellow female students, teachers, and parents throughout the week.
 Charge an admission fee and host the class at your sorority house or the gymnasium at your school.
 Instructors may donate their time for an opportunity to introduce their studio to the university and hopefully recruit new students.
 Your sorority will benefit from the money raised through admission fees, and the satisfaction of helping women on campus learn valuable skills and experiences.
 Promote the event through women organizations, in the school paper and website, through email blasts, and on Social Media.

 Sorority Walk-a-thon & Fun Run Events

 How about hosting a walk-a-thon through campus?
 Not only will each member of the sorority have their family, friends and personal networks to contact for donations, but the sorority can send out donation and sponsorship request letters to alumni and local businesses.
 Creating a walk-a-thon website allows your organization to easily manage your event registrations and solicit funds more widely.
 Local businesses (especially those catering to women) may be willing to sponsor your sorority walk-a-thon to gain awareness with the campus community and contribute to your cause.

-DoJiggy is the Industry Leading Walk-a-thon Software Provider.
+DoJiggy is the Industry Leading Walk-a-thon Software Provider

 Don’t forget to consider other types of fundraising initiatives in conjunction with your walk-a-thon event.
 Offering a fundraising raffle as part of the post-walkathon celebration can bring in additional dollars for your cause.
-Partner with a local foods store to bring in granola bars and energy drinks to sell for even more revenue.
+Partner with a local health food store to bring in granola bars and energy drinks to sell for even more revenue.

-See all of our walk-a-thon fundraiser planning resources here.
+See all of our walkathon fundraiser planning resources here.

 Girls’ Summer Camps

 At the close of camp, do something so the girls feel special.
 Make them honorary “junior members” of the society, or reward them with a special medal or framed photo to congratulate them for their achievements.
-They will love being part of a special “grown-up” club and enjoy learning from people they look up to.
+They will love being part of a special grown-up club and enjoy learning from people they look up to.

 Sorority Fundraising Sales